 I give times for pretty much everything I did, from getting in line to modifying a FastPass+, to give you the most detailed view possible of how you could spend a day at Magic Kingdom.
 At the very bottom of the post, we give our final itinerary in abbreviated form.
+We also recommend checking our latest trip report for more recent itineraries.
+While we keep this post largely updated, changes like new showtimes and refurbishments may go unmentioned.

-This was a beautiful Saturday, with clear skies most of the day, one short period of rain, and temperatures between 70 and 90 degree.
+The times in this post are from a beautiful Saturday, with clear skies most of the day, one short period of rain, and temperatures between 70 and 90 degree.
 Crowd levels were 7 out of 10 on this day according to Touring Plans.

 Advance FastPass+ Reservations